dhemery/cwd.dhemery.com/site/posts/2003-04-i_dont_have_time.md

 ---
-category:  Resistance
+title: I Don't Have Time
 date: 2003/04/23 16:11:00
 tags:
 - communicating
-title: I Don&#8217;t Have Time
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> In my <a href="/training/resistance_as_a_resource.html">resistance workshops</a>, I ask participants for examples of the resistance they are experiencing.
 The example people report most often is, <em>"We don't have time."</em>